ikeali/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to add executive permission to the owner,group and others
+a scrpt that add execute permission to the owner, group and others to the file hello